2color/ipfs-articles/gateways/break-on-through-gateways.md

 As mentioned earlier, an IPFS gateway in its simplest form is an IPFS node with its HTTP gateway port open.
 When you request a CID, it will be returned quickly if the IPFS node has the CID cached or pinned.
 If not, it has to search the network.

-IPFS has a fairly aggressive caching mechanism that will keep an object local for a short time after the node has fetched it from the network, but these objects may get garbage-collected regularly.
+Existing IPFS [implementations](https://ipfs.io/#install) have a fairly aggressive caching mechanism that will keep an object local for a short time after the node has fetched it from the network, but these objects may get garbage-collected regularly, especially when a public gateway is used.

 Pinning is the mechanism that allows you to tell IPFS to **always** store a given CID — by the default on your local node.
 In addition to local pinning, you can also pin your CIDs to [remote pinning services](https://docs.ipfs.io/how-to/work-with-pinning-services/).